YH-Shen/ui_component_library/ProjectNotes.md

 1. No need to reprocess the data.
 2. Might be slow if there are tons of input, but it's a rare case

+########## Move to algorithm notes tomorrow.
+Selection Sort, Merge Sort, Count Sort, Quick Sort
+Any Comparison based algorithm cannot be asymptotically faster than nlogn

+Quick Sort on average is nlog\*(n), could be n^2 for worst case.
+Could use random pivoits for better balanced partition.
+Use 3-way partitioning for equal numbers